Court Leet Elections

 What does the Alcester Court Leet do today?

-Ceremoniously dressed officers can be seen participating in, or re-enacting their ancient roles at events throughout the year, bringing to people today glimpses of Alcester’s colourful past.
+Ceremoniously dressed officers can be seen participating in, or re-enacting their ancient roles such as Bread Weighing, Fish and Flesh Tasting, Ale Tasting and Brook Looking at events throughout the year, bringing to people today glimpses of Alcester’s colourful past.

 Oyez, Oyez, Oyez